FatemehEsfahani/Pcore/README.md

 newTest.w.properties<br/>

 see newTest example in the main directory.

+There are many available datasets in http://law.di.unimi.it/datasets.php which can be converted to an ArcLabelled Webgraph.
+These datasets are unweighted and directed graphs.

+Let us see for an example dataset, cnr-2000, in http://law.di.unimi.it/webdata/cnr-2000

+There you can see the follwoing files available for download:

+cnr-2000.graph<br/>
+cnr-2000.properties<br/>
+cnr-2000-t.graph<br/>
+cnr-2000-t.properties<br/>

+...<br/>
+(you can ignore the rest of the files)

 # Edgelist format
 This section is for the case when your graph is given a text file of edges (known as edgelist).
 If your graph is already in WebGraph format, skip to the next section.